Importance of Keywords in Aviation SMS

 - Other employees.

-This is an extremely difficult thing to accomplish, and it’s for this reason that many companies opt to not allow employees to see reported safety issues.
+This is an extremely difficult thing to accomplish, and it’s for this reason that many companies opt to not allow employees to see reported safety issues until they have been de-identified.

 15 - Human Factors